openEOPlatform/documentation/federation/accounting.md

 - CPU usage (cores/second)
 - Memory usage (GB/second)
 - Storage (GB/day)
-- Data access to specific layers (e.g. SentinelHub or commercial)
+- Data access to specific layers (e.g. Sentinel Hub or commercial)
 - Usage of services contributed by third parties, through an 'added value' cost (e.g. per hectare)

 For example, let's say we compute a Sentinel-2 based NDWI for an area of 10 hectares to a series of GeoTiffs (one per observation).